January 22, 2026

 For an existing Verizon customer:

-1. Log in to your ‘My Account’ page on Verizon’s website.
+1. Log in to your "My Account" page on Verizon’s website.

 2. Select the “Activate or Switch Device” page.

-3. Complete the steps listed there to activate your new phone!.
+3. Complete the steps listed there to activate your new phone.

-Activate a SIM Card from AT&T
+How to activate a SIM card from AT&T

 If you have a desktop computer or laptop, it’s recommended you follow these steps there, but if not, you can use your new phone – over Wi-Fi – to complete them as well.